LGBTQ rights in the Gambia: Discrimination protections

-Cases of enforcement
+Enforcement

+Arrests of gay people are believed to have been common during Jammeh's presidency, but there is a lack of data to confirm this.
+The Truth, Reconciliation and Reparations Commission attempts to make an impartial record of human rights abuses committed while Jammeh was in office.
+However, safety concerns among LGBT+ Gambians likely prevents then from giving their testimony.
+The commisson's deputy executive secretrary Musu Bakoto Sawo says that there is "a high probability of victims not coming out."

-Two Spanish men in their 50s, alleged to be gay, were arrested by Gambian police and detained at Kotu police station in June 2008.
+In June 2008, two Spanish men in their 50s, alleged to be gay, were arrested by Gambian police and detained at Kotu police station.
 "According to ... sources, the Spanish contacted two taxi drivers and asked to be taken to where they can meet with homosexuals, saying they were willing to pay any amount, which the drivers agreed.
 The sources further said the drivers asked the Spanish to wait, that they were going to search for homosexuals.
 When they left, the men changed their minds and decided to contact the police at the Kotu Police Station, who arrested the Spanish."
 The men were subsequently released, reportedly after the Spanish government intervened.

 On 23 December 2008, Frank Boers, a 79-year-old man from the Netherlands, was arrested at Banjul International Airport when officials found him in possession of pornography, including nude pictures of himself and some Gambian men.
 A Banjul court found Boers guilty of indecency with those men and sentenced him to pay 100,000 Gambian dalasis (£2,500) in lieu of a two-year prison sentence.
 After the sentencing, Boers told the prosecutor that he would prefer prison to the fine because he had no means to pay the fine.